 I still understand.
 I still have no patience or tolerance for racial slurs, racial superiority, segregation based on race, hatred or violence toward another race, or denial of fundamental rights due to race.

-If you haven’t ‘walked a mile’ in Black shoes, try this on for size.
+If you haven’t ‘walked a mile’ in a Black person's shoes, try this on for size.
 It is an excerpt from the eloquent letter Dr. King wrote to his fellow clergymen in 1963 from his jail cell in Birmingham.

 “We know through painful experience that freedom is never voluntarily given by the oppressor; it must be demanded by the oppressed.
 For years now I have heard the word ‘Wait!’
 It rings in the ear of every Negro with piercing familiarity…